geonetwork/doc/source/user-guide/publishing/managing-privileges.rst

 A *content reviewer* can view a metadata if:

-#.
-The metadata is public or
+* The metadata is public or

-#.
-The metadata is part of a group that the user is a member of.
+* The metadata is part of a group that the user is a member of.

 A *user administrator* or an *editor* can view:

-#.
-All metadata that has the view privilege selected for one of the groups she/he is member of.
+* All metadata that has the view privilege selected for one of the groups they are a member of.

-#.
-All metadata created by her/him.
+* All metadata created by them.

 A *registered user* can view:

-#.
-All metadata that has the view privilege selected for one of the groups she/he is member of.
+* All metadata that has the view privilege selected for one of the groups they are a member of.

-Public metadata can be viewed by any user (logged in or not).
+Any user (logged in or not) can view the public metadata.

 Editing
 -------